Late-night TV exhumes the racist bones in Trump’s body

 Just don’t tell him or any of his supporters that.

 According to the president himself, Trump is not racist.
 He even let the world know as much on Tuesday by employing the most weirdly enduring cliché on the matter: the old “I don’t have a racist bone in my body” chestnut.
 As if bones had sociological opinions!
-Regardless of his skeletal makeup, Trump’s powerfully racist brain refuses to let him admit the truth: that he just did a racism so textbook obvious it would take a freak show contortionist to convincingly call it anything else.
+Regardless of his skeletal makeup, Trump’s powerfully racist brain refuses to let him admit the truth: that he just did a racism so textbook obvious it would take a freak-show contortionist to convincingly call it anything else.
 His supporters won’t admit what it is.
 They just know they like what he did very much and sure hope he continues doing it.

-Plenty of other people, however, can plainly see the parts of the present that aren’t bones being transparently racist, and several of them are talk show hosts.
+Plenty of other people, however, can plainly see the parts of the president that aren’t bones being transparently racist, and several of them are talk-show hosts.

-Nothing brings late night together like the president’s racism, whether it’s that time he called non-majority white regions “shithole countries” or that time he said that the protesters at Charlottesville were equally as bad as the tiki torch Nazis marching in his name.
+Nothing brings late-night together like the president’s racism, whether it’s that time he called non-majority-white regions “shithole countries” or that time he said that the protesters at Charlottesville were equally as bad as the tiki-torch Nazis marching in his name.

-Here’s how all the late night talk shows–except Jimmy Fallon, naturally–responded to Trump’s racist attacks on congresswomen Alexandria Ocasio-Cortez, Ilhan Omar, Ayanna Pressley, and Rashida Tlaib, and his subsequent insistence that the attacks were not, in fact, racist.
+Here’s how all the late-night talk shows—except Jimmy Fallon, naturally—responded to Trump’s racist attacks on congresswomen Alexandria Ocasio-Cortez, Ilhan Omar, Ayanna Pressley, and Rashida Tlaib, and his subsequent insistence that the attacks were not, in fact, racist.

 Late Night with Seth Meyers